ranfysvalle02/blog-drafts/attention-intelligence.md

     * **Focus on misleading information:**  If the input contains misleading or irrelevant keywords, the LLM's attention might be drawn to them, resulting in inaccurate or nonsensical responses.
     * **Missing key information:**  The LLM might overlook crucial information if the wording is different from what it's trained on.

-### Chunk Quality and Derailment

-* **Chunks:** Smaller units of information processed by the LLM.
-* **Derailment:** Certain words within a chunk can "sidetrack" the LLM, causing it to generate unexpected or irrelevant responses.

 **The flexibility is the vulnerability:**

 * **Exploiting Flexibility:**   refers to manipulating prompts or inputs to trick the LLM into generating unintended outputs.